This post contains affiliate links.

 When comparing jackfruit vs durian taste, they have pretty different flavors and textures.

 Jackfruit’s flavor depends a lot on the ripeness of the fruit.
-Fully ripe jackfruit is very dense, fibrous, sweet that is crunchy when eaten.
+Fully ripe jackfruit is very dense, fibrous, sweet and is crunchy when eaten.
 Whereas unripe jackfruit is similar to the texture of chicken and has a mild flavor that can take on whatever flavor it is cooked with.

 Durian has a creamy and soft texture, like a banana.
 Its flavor is a mixture of sweet and savory, like a sweet cheese.
 The flavor is very hard to describe but due to the texture and slight sweetness, it can be harder to cook with durian or use as a meat substitute.